 Estimated reading time: 3 mins

 The three main formats for a resume are functional, creative, and reverse chronological.
 Learn which one is right for you by following our simple steps below.
 Then, create your resume using the format you’ve selected.
 And don’t forget to use ample white space around the margins.
 Here’s an example of each.
 You’ll notice the difference between these three resume formats.
 Follow these tips to get the best resume for the job you want.
+If it helps, you can use a personality resume builder to help constructing your resume easier.

 Functional Resume Format